 It is the responsibly of employees to report and not use any equipment that is damaged or not fit for purpose.

 Special equipment may be needed when working at heights including harnesses or safety lines.
 Serious medical conditions can result in being stuck in harnesses so you need to be specially trained in using this equipment.
-It is important that the person who will be carting out the work from height, is a competent person and free from medical problems that could cause problems.
-It may be oblivious to say this but the person must also have not problem with heights.
+It is important that the person who will be carting out the work from a height is a competent person and free from medical problems that could cause problems.
+It may be oblivious to say this but the person must also have not a problem with heights.

-The hierarchy of working at height is to firstly avoid the work where possible, then to use equipment or other measures to prevent falls while working at height like the use of cherry pickers and finally when the risk cannot be eliminated, to use work equipment to reduce the risk and consequences of a fall should one happen.
+The hierarchy of working at height is to first avoid the work where possible, then to use equipment or other measures to prevent falls while working at height like the use of cherry pickers and finally when the risk cannot be eliminated, to use work equipment to reduce the risk and consequences of a fall should one happen.